roguehistory/Hist_Digh3814/content/en/week/5/basic-r-stats.md

 ---
 R is a programming language for statistics that is used frequently by archaeologists (the other popular option is Python).
 One of the advantages of _scripting_ or writing out your analysis as a sequence of commands is that anyone can look at your code and understand what you did and why it worked.

-1. Launch a virtual computer running RStudio in your browser by right-clicking on <a href="http://mybinder.org/v2/gh/o-date/r-conda/master?urlpath=rstudio" target="_blank">this link</a>
+1. Launch a virtual computer running RStudio in your browser by right-clicking on <a href="http://mybinder.org/v2/gh/o-date/r-conda/master?urlpath=rstudio" target="_blank">this link</a>. **nb** If no one has launched this virtual computer in a while, it can take several minutes to launch; but once someone _else_ has launched it once, it'll be faster for the rest of us.

+{{< notice success "Warning" >}} Because this a virtual computer running on someone else's computer, it will time out after around 10 minutes inactivity.
+Save and when you are ready to download your work to your _own_ machine, replace the part of the URL that says `/rstudio/` in the address bar with `/tree/`; the virtual computer's file manager will display.
+Tick off the box beside the file you wish to save, and hit 'download'.
+You can go back to rstudio by changing the URL back to `/rstudio/`
+{{< /notice >}}

 2. The interface for RStudio looks like this: